grpc/proposal/A35-grpc-gateway.md

 The first step would be for the interested party to start a gRFC in https://github.com/grpc/proposal.
 There, you'd want to get relevant people from all of the languages to chime in on the requirements for the cross-language feature.
 Then, we'd need to get into per-language details.
 Finally, we'd need to ensure that support is added across the language matrix, which will entail at least three different implementations: Core (C++), Java, and Go.
 ```

+More implementation details in `Implementation`.

 ### Related Proposals:

 * N/A - none was referenced by the gRPC team, although they have discussed implementing this feature informally in the past.

 ## Proposal

-Add a [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) like component that is a separate binary/process from the gRPC server.
+Add a [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) like component that able to REST+JSON towards the gRPC server.
 It can be deployed alongside a server of any language.
 This should be in-library support, and not a `grpc-ecosystem` project.
-That way, you wouldn't have to orchestrate a separate gateway process.
 To implement this, it is necessary to ensure that support is added across the language matrix, which will entail four different implementations: Core (C++), Java, Python, and Go.
+Core should come first so that as much as possible is language agnostic.

 ## Rationale